 If the cramping is a sign of another problem, addressing the underlying issue may help.
-If leg cramps occur often, and for no apparent reason, it is important to see a doctor.
+If leg cramps occur often, and for no apparent reason, it is important to see the Pain Clinic in Lakeland, Florida.

 Some home treatments you can try during and after a leg cramp include: